🍳 Rule #1: Eat Dinner For Breakfast

 Photo by Nick Fewings on Unsplash

-Whether eaten in a fancy gourmet restaurant, or out of newspaper at 2am, there is nothing quite like Irish fish and chips.
+Whether eaten in a fancy gourmet restaurant — or, even better, out of a brown paper bag at midnight — there is nothing quite like Irish chips.

-Roast potatoes, baked potatoes… And gravy.
-Peas, carrots… And gravy.
-Just gravy.
-Just drink a small jug of gravy while surrounded by your family and the dog, and you'll understand.
+For the essential experience, drink a small jug of gravy while surrounded by your family and dog, and you'll understand.